Mistralys/version-parser/README.md

 If needed, you can change the weight of the default types to make more room.

-This for example resets them all, and inserts some new types:
+This for example resets the weights for some existing tag types, and inserts new ones:

 ```php
 use Mistralys\VersionParser\VersionParser;